datasig-ac-uk/SigNova/README.md

 EXPLAIN MORE.
 GET PLOT -> name in run script

-Please note that this framework is still under development, and we would appreciate your discretion when using it.
-If you have any questions, please do not hesitate to contact me at p.arrubarrena@imperial.ac.uk.
 Credits to Maud Lemercier and Paola Arrubarrena from DataSig.
+If you have any questions, please do not hesitate to contact me or Maud at p.arrubarrena@imperial.ac.uk.